RenderKit/ospray/doc/api.md

 `std::cout` and `std::cerr` can be alternatively set through `ospInit()` or the `OSPRAY_LOG_OUTPUT` environment variable.

+Applications can clear either callback by passing `nullptr` instead of an actual function pointer.

 ### Loading OSPRay Extensions at Runtime

 OSPRay's functionality can be extended via plugins, which are